-Some of us will accomplish all of these things.
-Others will check-off just a few of them.
-It doesn’t matter how long or short your list is.
-That’s not the point.
+Some of us will accomplish all these things, while others will check off just a few.
+It doesn’t matter how long or short your list is, and that’s not the point.
 The real question isn’t how many check marks you’ve made.
 It’s what happens as you check off your list.

-You feel utter elation, right?
-Pure and unadulterated joy?
+You feel utter joy.
+Pure and unadulterated pleasure?
 You stand back, admire your work and wait for the smile to spread across your lips.
-“Oh come on happiness,” you think.
+“Oh, come on, happiness,” you think.
 “I’ve been waiting for you.”

-But what if instead of beaming with pride you look around at your life and think, “Huh, I don’t feel happy.
-I don’t feel invigorated or alive.”
+But what if instead of beaming with pride, you look around at your life and think, “Huh, I don’t feel happy, and I don’t feel invigorated or alive.”

 Why Don’t You Feel Alive?

 Why doesn’t that checklist fulfill us?
 Shouldn’t there be satisfaction in completing our goals?
 Yes and no.

 The path to happiness and satisfaction is not a single, straight line.
 Take marriage, for example.
 I love my husband, but being in a relationship is ridiculously difficult.
 As the years progress, do I think more about the good times or the number of fights we’ve had?